tweag/nickel/rfcs/003-nix-nickel.md

 flexible mechanism for automatic dependency tracking.
 For example, in Terraform, interpolated expressions can refer to values that are only known after certain resources have been deployed.
-The Terraform evaluator thus uses a similar mechanism job to elaborate a deployment plan from string metadata.
-Using Nickel for Terraform may need to replicate this mechanism in some way.
+The Terraform evaluator thus uses a similar mechanism to elaborate a deployment plan from string metadata.
+Using Nickel for Terraform would need to replicate this mechanism in some way.

 We propose to adopt a more generic mechanism for strings with context, which behavior can be parametrized.
 Strings become (conceptually) pairs `(s, ctxt)`